LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/intents.md

 ### Training intents

-To test your intents, go to the Intent Builder, select the appropriate domain, tap on the tester icon (which looks like a bug) and enter an utterance into the tester.
+To test your intents, go to the Intent Builder, select the appropriate domain, click **Debug** (in the upper-right corner), and enter an utterance into the tester.
 If you select a particular intent, then the tester will be testing against that specific intent.
 If you’d like to test across ALL intents in the domain, check the "Search in domain" box.

 This is what a specific intent search looks like:

 <img class="fancyimage" style="width:700px" src="img/retaildemo.png">

-Here’s the results of a "domain" search:
+Here are the results of a "domain" search:

 <img class="fancyimage" style="width:700px" src="img/retaildemo1.png">